CosmoLike/cocoa/README.md

 ### Total bandwidth for Git LFS files

-**We have a monthly quota of only 150 GB in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times you clone repositories with large files**.
-The public release of Cocoa aims to replace them with bash scripts that will download such files from their original location.
-Some of these locations only provide limited bandwidth for downloads, and files are not compressed with the state-of-the-art [xz file format](https://tukaani.org/xz/format.html), increasing download times significantly.
-Cloning [Cobaya-External-Data](https://github.com/CosmoLike/cobaya_data) repository is, therefore, significantly faster.
-The repository also includes associated files for [CamSpec](https://arxiv.org/abs/1910.00483), [SROLL2](http://sroll20.ias.u-psud.fr) and low-l [LFI](https://arxiv.org/abs/1807.06206) CMB/[Planck](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page) likelihoods. **Users can use `git_clean.sh` and `git_reset.sh` scripts to reset all four repositories to their original state in case some catastrophic edit is made**.
+**We have a monthly quota of only 150 GB in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times you clone repositories with large files**. **Users can use `git clean` and `git reset` commands to reset the repository to its original state in case some catastrophic edit is made**.

 ## Compiling Boltzmann, CosmoLike and Likelihood codes

-We understand that most users adopt either [CAMB](https://github.com/cmbant/CAMB) or [CLASS](https://github.com/lesgourg/class_public), but not both.
-To avoid excessive compilation times during installation, users can set the following keys before running [setup_compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_compile_external_modules)

-    export IGNORE_CAMB_COMPILATION=1

-    export IGNORE_CLASS_COMPILATION=1

-    export IGNORE_COSMOLIKE_COMPILATION=1

-    export IGNORE_POLYCHORD_COMPILATION=1

-    export IGNORE_PLANCK_COMPILATION=1

-Another way to avoid excessive compilation times during development (after running [setup_compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/setup_compile_external_modules) at least once)  is to use specialized keys that recompile only the specific modules the user might have changed.
-A few examples of such scripts are:
+To avoid excessive compilation times during development, users can use specialized scripts that compile only the specific modules:

     source ./installation_scripts/setup_class